-On February 23, 2022, the SAB increased the maximum Residential and CID School Fees authorized by Section 17620 of the Education Code from \$4.08 to \$4.79 per residential building square foot, and from \$0.66 to \$0.78 per CID square foot for unified school districts.
+On January 24, 2024, the SAB increased the maximum Residential and CID School Fees authorized by Section 17620 of the Education Code from \$4.79 to \$5.17 per residential building square foot, and from \$0.78 to \$0.84 per CID square foot for unified school districts.

-Based on the School District's fee sharing agreement with the Fallbrook Union High School District ("FUHSD"), the School District can collect 66.67 percent, or \$3.19 per square foot, for all new Future Units built within its boundaries.
-Since the School District's share of the current maximum School Fee is less than the school facilities cost impacts per square foot, as shown in Table ES-3, the School District is fully justified in levying \$3.19 per square foot for all new residential development within its boundaries, which represents its portion of the maximum residential School Fee subject to the limitations under the law.
+Based on the School District's fee sharing agreement with the Fallbrook Union High School District ("FUHSD"), the School District can collect 66.67 percent, or \$3.45 per square foot, for all new Future Units built within its boundaries.
+Since the School District's share of the current maximum School Fee is less than the school facilities cost impacts per square foot, as shown in Table ES-3, the School District is fully justified in levying \$3.45 per square foot for all new residential development within its boundaries, which represents its portion of the maximum residential School Fee subject to the limitations under the law.

-The maximum the School District can receive from new CID is approximately 66.67 percent of the School Fees, or \$0.52 per square foot of CID constructed within its boundaries.
+The maximum the School District can receive from new CID is approximately 66.67 percent of the School Fees, or \$0.56 per square foot of CID constructed within its boundaries.
 Justification of the CID School Fee is based on a comparison of cost impacts per CID square foot, as shown in Table ES-7, against the maximum CID Fee per square foot as noted above.
-As shown in Table ES-8 on the following page, the School District is justified in levying:
+As shown in Table ES-8, the School District is justified in levying: